 People normally think of educational leaders as principals, superintendents, and higher education thought leaders in our schools, communities, and even businesses.
 However, educational leadership exists outside of the classroom, too, whenever someone in a position of influence works to guide teachers, students, parents, or policymakers toward a common education-related goal.

-Dr. Karen Reiss Medwed, assistant dean of academic and faculty affairs at Northeastern University’s Graduate School of Education, provides an honest description of what it means to commit to a career in educational leadership—a career that embraces lifelong learning, hands-on experience, and inclusivity.
-She shares more about the three tenets of the field:
+Karen Reiss Medwed, PhD, assistant dean of academic and faculty affairs at Northeastern University’s Graduate School of Education, provides an honest description of what it means to commit to a career in educational leadership—a career that embraces lifelong learning, hands-on experience, and inclusivity.
+She shares more about the three tenets of the field below.